DailyDAC

 • De Facto Merger: In determining whether a de facto merger or consolidation has occurred, many courts look to whether: (1) there is a continuity of the business enterprise between the seller and buyer, including continuity of management, employees, location, general business operations and assets; (2) there is a continuity of shareholders; (3) the seller ceases operations and dissolves soon after the transaction; and (4) the buyer assumes those liabilities and obligations necessary for the uninterrupted continuation of the seller’s business.

-• Mere Continuation Theory: The “mere continuation” exception to the general rule of successor non-liability is designed to address a situation wherein the specific purpose of acquiring assets is to place those assets out of the reach of the predecessor’s creditors and to allow the predecessor to escape liability merely by changing hats.
+• Mere Continuation Theory: The ‘mere continuation’ exception to the general rule of successor non-liability is designed to address a situation where the specific purpose of acquiring assets is to place those assets out of the reach of the predecessor’s creditors and to allow the predecessor to escape liability merely by changing hats.
 If a corporation goes through a change in form without a significant change in substance, it should not be allowed to escape liability.

-Chapter 7 can also be an option but, like Chapter 11, carries its own set of negatives.
-These include a much “harder landing” for the business as compared to Chapter 11, since most Chapter 7 cases involve an immediate shut down of the business and, thus, an immediate loss of going concern value.
+Chapter 7 can also be an option, but, like Chapter 11, it carries its own set of negatives.
+These include a much ‘harder landing’ for the business as compared to Chapter 11, given most Chapter 7 cases involve an immediate shutdown of the business and, thus, an immediate loss of going concern value.
 For these reasons, perhaps ironically, the one rule of thumb on this subject is one with limited utility.

 Practical Application of the Legal Framework

-First, buy through a competitive process.
-Many judges believe (and those who don’t, respectfully, should) that the best indicator of value is what a willing buyer will pay at a commercially reasonable sale.
+• Buy through a competitive process.
+Many judges believe, and those who don’t, respectfully, should, that the best indicator of value is what a willing buyer will pay at a commercially reasonable sale.
 Can you instead hire a valuation expert and rely on that expert’s opinion?
 Well, like chicken soup, it can’t hurt.
-But my view is that nothing beats a real auction that is done “right” (what this means can be the subject of its own article).
-That can be a magic bullet with which a buyer defeats a constructive fraudulent transfer claim.
-Needless to say, competition may result in you not getting the deal; what you do is a judgment call, based on the facts of each situation.
+But my view is that nothing beats a real auction that is done ‘right.’
+A professionally conducted, transparent auction can be the ‘magic bullet’ a buyer needs to defeat a constructive fraudulent transfer claim.
+Needless to say, the competition inherent to auctions may result in you not getting the deal in the end.
+Ultimately, what you decide is a judgment call based on the facts of each situation.

 Assuming you still want to do the deal after your initial analysis of the risks, the biggest decision you need to make is how to buy.
 Looking at the options as a continuum:

-• You can do a “naked” purchase of operating assets with a simple bill of sale or asset purchase agreement and without any competitive bidding process involved.
-If you can get representations, warranties, and a deep pocket to stand behind them, you can have recourse against the seller and/or its principals in the event creditors sue you.
+• You can do a ‘naked’ purchase of operating assets with a simple bill of sale or asset purchase agreement without any competitive bidding process involved.
+If you can get representations, warranties, and a deep pocket to stand behind them, you can have recourse against the seller and/or its principals if creditors sue you.

 • An asset purchase following a commercially reasonable marketing of the business is better, of course.